akatranlp/hsfl-master-ai-cloud-engineering/README.md

 Create own `.env` file from `.env-example`.
 This includes every configuration for local or kubernetes deployments.
 Especially `AUTH_IS_ACTIVE` can be changed from true to false or vise versa, to enable or disable the need of an accessToken when talking to the service endpoints.

+Create own `./src/reverse-proxy/config.yaml` from `./src/reverse-proxy/config-example.yaml`.
+You don't need to edit this file in the normal case.

 The docker-compose-files include this automatically and in the scripts under `./kubernetes/application` the `.env` is loaded and the values from it are used to generate secrets and configMaps.

 You need to create an RSA-KeyPair, which is used to sign and validate the JWT-Tokens our user-service produces.